cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 - service

 Unit is a chunk of code that can be tested.
-No global definition, need to define it for each project.
+No global definition need to define it for each project.

 ## A test is not a unit test if:
 - It talks to the database